Gary Vaynerchuk once wrote about creating 64 pieces of content in a day.

 In our opinion, Instagram Reels are the easiest way to start repurposing your content in video format.

 Pinterest is a game changer for anyone looking to distribute valuable content in the form of graphics.
-We started sharing some of our graphic posts on Pinterest and they garnered a good amount of impressions.
+We started sharing some of our graphic posts on Pinterest, which garnered a good amount of impressions.

 We got it done just by putting in 30 mins a week.
 We definitely have not doubled down on this strategy yet.
 But looking from the results so far, that’s something we will actively explore in the future.